SimonGenin/hadron-docs/src/routing.md

 You can return primitive value directly - in that case it will be used as response body.

+Response spec can be also wrapped in Promise - framework will automatically wait till promise is resolved.

 ## Example callbacks

 *Note: For simplicity we are not showing whole route config in examples below, but take notice that all `callback` functions listed below should be registered under `callback` key in route config*